powsybl/powsybl-core/docs/grid_exchange_formats/cgmes/import.md

 ### SeriesCompensator

-CGMES `SeriesCompensators` represent series capacitors or reactors or AC transmission lines without charging susceptance.
+Series compensators represent series capacitors or reactors or AC transmission lines without charging susceptance.

-If a CGMES `SeriesCompensator` has both its ends inside the same voltage level, it is mapped to a PowSyBl [`Switch`](../../grid_model/network_subnetwork.md#breakerswitch).
+If a `SeriesCompensator` has both its ends inside the same voltage level, it is mapped to a PowSyBl [`Switch`](../../grid_model/network_subnetwork.md#breakerswitch).
 In this case, all its CGMES electrical attributes are ignored.
 It is considered as closed, fictitious and, if it is in a node-breaker voltage level, retained.
 Its `SwitchKind` is `BREAKER`.

-If a CGMES `SeriesCompensator` has its ends inside different voltage levels, it is mapped to a PowSyBl [`Line`](../../grid_model/network_subnetwork.md#line) with attributes as described below:
+If a `SeriesCompensator` has its ends inside different voltage levels, it is mapped to a PowSyBl [`Line`](../../grid_model/network_subnetwork.md#line) with attributes as described below:
 - `R` is copied from CGMES `r`
 - `X` is copied from CGMES `x`
 - `G1`, `G2`, `B1` and `B2` are set to `0`

 ### StaticVarCompensator

-CGMES `StaticVarCompensators` represent a facility for providing variable and controllable shunt reactive power.
+Static VAR compensators represent a facility for providing variable and controllable shunt reactive power.

-A CGMES `StaticVarCompensator` is mapped to a PowSyBl [`StaticVarCompensator`](../../grid_model/network_subnetwork.md#static-var-compensator) with attributes as described below:
+A `StaticVarCompensator` is mapped to a PowSyBl [`StaticVarCompensator`](../../grid_model/network_subnetwork.md#static-var-compensator) with attributes as described below:
 - `Bmin` is calculated from CGMES `inductiveRating`: if it is defined and not equals to `0`, `Bmin` is `1 / inductiveRating`.
 Else, it is `-Double.MAX_VALUE`.
 - `Bmax` is calculated from CGMES `capacitiveRating`: if it defined and not equals to `0`, `Bmax` is `1 / capacitiveRating`.
 Else, it is `Double.MAX_VALUE`.